-2) Avoid Abrasion. - External abrasion or constant rubbing will damage the braid reinforcement thereby weakening the hoses very pressure retention.
+Avoid abrasion.
+External abrasion or constant rubbing will damage the braid reinforcement thereby weakening the hoses very pressure retention.
 Hose assemblies with visibly damaged braid, including broken wire, should be replaced immediately!
-If your installation requires a degree of abrasion (confined space, dragging on the floor, etc.) we STRONGLY recommend a choice of external protective cover.
-(PVC, Rubber, Armor Casing)
+If your installation requires a degree of abrasion (e.g. confined space, dragging on the floor) we recommend an external protective cover of PVC, rubber or Armor Casing.

-3) Hose Storage. - Proper storage also adds significantly to the life of a hose assembly.
+Hose storage.
+Proper storage adds significantly to the life of a hose assembly.
 The assembly should be properly supported so that it never exceeds bend radius.
 Hoses should not be stored in areas of possible corrosion attack or chemical spills.
 There should never be anything placed on top of a hose assembly, while in storage or in use.
-See our Hose Rack page for hose storage solutions.
+See our hose storage solutions.

 Never use the hose assembly to support weight.
 The hose assembly should never be used to support the weight of valves or piping.
 Pipe should be properly supported with anchors.

 Clean hose assemblies after each use.
 Flushing and rinsing hose assemblies after each use goes a long way towards a long hose life.
 Proper cleaning removes corrosive materials and residual product which can attack the hose inner core.